liguowang/cpgtools/README.md

                         (used to define gene's "extended regulatory domain"). default=1000000 (bp)
   -o OUT_FILE, --output=OUT_FILE
-                        Prefix of output file.
-Two addtional columns will be appended to the orignal BED file with the last column indicating "genes whose extended regulatory domain are overlapped with the CpG", the 2nd last column indicating "genes whose basal regulatory domain are
+                        Prefix of the output file.
+Two additional columns will be appended to the original BED file with the last column indicating "genes whose extended regulatory domain are overlapped with the CpG", the 2nd last column indicating "genes whose basal regulatory domain are